 The review and assessment of these cross-cutting elements have an important role in the new program.

-An overview of the reactor oversight process is shown below.
-For each cornerstone, NRC develops findings from inspections and licensees collect performance indicator data.
-Inspection findings are evaluated for safety significance using a significance determination process and performance indicator data is compared against prescribed risk-informed thresholds.
-The resulting information is then assessed and an appropriate NRC response is determined using the guidelines in an action matrix, which typically includes supplemental inspections for selected issues.
-Enforcement action is taken on significant inspection findings, as appropriate.
-NRC communicates the results of its performance assessment and its inspection plans and other planned actions in publicly available correspondence, on its web site, and through public meetings with each licensee.
+The figure below gives an overview of the ROP.
+For each cornerstone, the NRC develops findings from inspections, and licensees collect performance indicator data.
+The NRC evaluates inspection findings for safety significance using a significance determination process and compares performance indicators against prescribed risk-informed thresholds.
+The agency then assesses the resulting information and determines an appropriate response using the guidelines in an action matrix.
+Response can include supplemental inspections for selected issues or enforcement actions on significant inspection findings.
+The NRC communicates the results of its performance assessment and its inspection plans and other planned actions in publicly available correspondence, on the NRC Web site, and through public meetings with each licensee.

 Measuring and Inspecting Nuclear Plant Performance

-Nuclear plant performance will be measured by a combination of objective performance indicators and by the NRC inspection program.
-These will be closely focused on those plant activities having the greatest impact on safety and overall risk.
-In addition, the NRC will conduct both periodic and annual reviews of the effectiveness of each utility's programs to identify and correct problems.
+The NRC measures nuclear plant performance by monitoring objective performance indicators and by conducting the NRC inspection program.
+Monitoring and inspection closely focus on those plant activities having the greatest impact on safety and overall risk.
+In addition, the NRC conducts both periodic and annual reviews of the effectiveness of each utility's programs to identify and correct problems.

 Using Performance Indicators